bennorwood/time-minimum/README.md

 _Note: SNS allows you to filter messages so this implementation is flexible if there are complex campaigns where we'd need non-trivial processing. https://docs.aws.amazon.com/sns/latest/dg/sns-subscription-filter-policies.html_

 The deliverable for this class of lambda is a dynamodb dump of enriched data to know if a customer successfully qualifies as a target for the (loyalty program X, loyalty campaign Y).
-This lambda's responsibility is also to push a message to the ESQ handler queue for email processing.
+So the information in dynamo should be something like (loyalty, campaign, drip, customer, last_email_notification).
+We can set TTL for this data to be the end of the campaign.

+ 4. Dynamo + Lambda [Drip Campaign Poller]: Thought about this one after the initial email.
+We'd need to store enough information to know how often we should send emails to customers.
+This lambda simply queries dyanmo for active (loyalty, campaign, drip, customer, last_email_notification) data and then queues it all for the ESP handler to poll over time.
+The trigger for this lambda would be on a cron schedule.

- 4. SQS + AWS Lambda ESP Handler: This lambda is responsible for throttling ALL requests to the ESP.
+ 5. SQS + AWS Lambda ESP Handler (Possibly SES): This lambda is responsible for throttling ALL requests to the ESP.
 Since its a polling based process, the lambda has control over how many messages it processes per minute.
 This is important since a lot of integrations have rate limiting concerns.
 The max retention period for SQS is 14 days, meaning that the system would have to have so much queue backup to where a message sits in a queue for 14 days before being "lost".
 If this was a concern utilizing the dynamo table or S3 to store this information would be ideal.
 This lambda should work with a generic message schema to be utilized for any ESQ related work.
-This _could_ also be leveraged any time we'd want to send emails.
+This lambda should update dynamo to indicate last time customer has been engages with email.

 Example event body that will send SES templated email
 ```